Lone Wolfing French: 9 Essentials to Learn French on Your Own

 How and Where to Get Your Grammar and Spelling Corrected

 Having a pen pal or language exchange partner to correct your errors is a good idea.
 If you find someone who is reliable and willing to help you, that’s great.
-However, if you have trouble finding someone or if you want to have more of your writing corrected than they have time for, an excellent alternative is Lang-8.
-You can sign up, write a journal entry and have it corrected by native speakers.
+However, if you have trouble finding someone or if you want to have more of your writing corrected than they have time for, an excellent alternative is HiNative.
+You can sign up, write a sentence and have it corrected by native speakers, or ask a language question.
 Multiple sets of eyes on your work means more reliable proofreading, and even more so when you’re dealing with people who actually live with the language!

 How to Control Your Accent